microsoft/verona/src/mlir/lowering.md

 ## Types

-All types in 1IR should already be concrete at the time of conversion, so all Verona types in the 2IR must validate using standard MLIR checks, which only check for equality, not similarity or sub-types.
+All types in 1IR should already be known at the time of conversion, so all Verona types in the 2IR must validate using standard MLIR checks, which only check for equality, not similarity or sub-types.